gemseo/gemseo/doc_src/source/api.rst

   #. :code:`disciplines`: either a list of :class:`.MDODiscipline` or a single :class:`MDODiscipline`,
   #. :code:`formulation`: the formulation name (available formulations can be listed by using the API function :meth:`gemseo.api.get_available_formulations`),
-  #. :code:`objective_name`: the name of the objective function (one of the discipline outputs, which can be listed by using the API function :meth:`gemseo.api.get_all_outputs`)
+  #. :code:`objective_name`: the name of the objective function (one of the discipline outputs, which can be listed by using the function :meth:`gemseo.disciplines.utils.get_all_outputs`)
   #. :code:`design_space`: the :class:`.DesignSpace` or the file path of the design space
-     the design variables are a subset of all the discipline inputs, which can be obtained by using :meth:`~gemseo.api.get_all_inputs` .
+     the design variables are a subset of all the discipline inputs, which can be obtained by using :meth:`~gemseo.disciplines.utils.get_all_inputs` .

 - The other arguments are optional: